Spastic Cerebral Palsy

 • Seizures

-Babies born prematurely and babies with low birthweight are at the highest risk of developing spastic cerebral palsy.
+Babies born prematurely and babies with low birth weight are at the highest risk of developing spastic cerebral palsy.
 However, it’s possible for any child to experience a brain injury that causes the condition.

 Spastic Cerebral Palsy Treatment and Therapy

 Spastic cerebral palsy is treated by using many tactics to reduce symptoms and improve quality of life.
-It’s common for cerebral palsy to be treated with surgery, physical and occupational therapy, nutrition assistance, medication and medical aids.
+It’s common for cerebral palsy to be treated with surgery, physical and occupational therapy, nutrition assistance, medication, and medical aids.

 Treatment options for spastic cerebral palsy include: